StevenClontz/checkit/README.md

 pyenv virtualenv PYTHON_VERSION checkit
 ```

-Then the virtual environment for this project activates
+The virtual environment for this project can be activated
-either automatically or manually based on
+automatically in directories with a
+`.python-version` file with the contents `checkit` by following
+instructions at
 <https://github.com/pyenv/pyenv-virtualenv#activate-virtualenv>.
+Or use `pyenv activate checkit` and `pyenv deactivate` to do
+this manually.

+Now to install the in-development package into the virtual
+environment.

 ```
-pyenv local # should show `checkit` python -m pip install -e platform[dev]
+pyenv virtualenvs # should show `* checkit` (note the `*`) python -V # should show value of PYTHON_VERSION python -m pip install -e platform[dev]
 ```